pksunkara/cargo-workspaces/README.md

 ### Plan

-Print the plan for publishing.
-The output will contain the names and versions of the workspace crates according to the order in which they should be published.
+List the crates in publishing order.
+This does not check for changes or try to version.
+It takes the crates as-is.

 ```
 USAGE:
     cargo workspaces plan [OPTIONS]

 OPTIONS:
-    -h, --help
-            Print help information
+    -h, --help              Print help information
+        --skip-published    Skip already published crate versions

-PUBLISH PLAN OPTIONS:
+REGISTRY OPTIONS:
-    --check-published        Check if the crates are already published and include the information in the output
-    --registry <REGISTRY>    The Cargo registry to check against
+        --registry <REGISTRY>    The Cargo registry to use
         --token <TOKEN>          The token to use for accessing the registry

+LIST OPTIONS:
+        --json    Show information as a JSON array
+    -l, --long    Show extended information
 ```

 ## Config